Yu Shi (actor): Endorsements

 In November 2023, Yu was appointed as a brand ambassador for the French luxury fashion house Dior.
 In January 2024, French high-end beauty brand Guerlain announced that Yu as its brand ambassador.
 In April 2024, he was selected to become the brand ambassador for Swiss luxury watch brand Hublot.
 On April 20, 2024, Yu was selected to become the Chinese brand ambassador for French luxury jewellery house Chaumet.

+Personal life

+Yu has maintained strong ties with his background in sports.
+With the approval of the China Ethnic Minority Sports Association, Yu was appointed the deputy director of the Archery and Equestrian Sports Center of the China Ethnic Minority Sports Association.
+He represented the Guangdong Team in the first National Equestrian Archery Championship.